Good Shepherd Lutheran Church Logo

 Elders assist with our public worship, oversee the spiritual life of members, and offer spiritual and physical support for our Pastor and congregation.
 Please contact any Elder to share your needs, concerns, and prayer requests.

-Elder _ Phone ___E-Mail______________
+Elder Phone E-Mail

 Ted Hoelter 805 692-8414 This email address is being protected from spambots.
 You need JavaScript enabled to view it.